Generation Z in the United States: K-12

+Although passing a high school physics course is linked to graduating from college with a STEM degree, something that is increasingly popular among Generation Z, just under two-fifths of high school graduates did in 2013, according to the American Institute of Physics.

 Sex education has been reformed.
 While traditional lessons involving bananas and condoms remain common, newer approaches that emphasize financial responsibility and character development have been implemented.
 These reforms play a role in the significant drop in teenage birthrates.

 By the mid-2010s, over four-fifths of American high school students graduate on time and over 70% enroll in college right after graduation.
 However, nationally, only one-quarter of American high school seniors are able to do grade-level math and only 37% are proficient in reading, yet about half graduate from high school as A students, prompting concerns of grade inflation.
 In addition, while 93% of middle school students said they want to attend college, only 26% go on to do so and graduate within six years.
 Critics argue that American high schools are not giving students they need for their future lives and careers.
 On top of the high costs of collegiate education, the vacancy of potentially millions of skilled jobs that do not require a university degree is making lawmakers reconsider their stance on tertiary education.

+Students' scores have been falling on a variety of standardized tests, such as the SAT, and in all subjects, especially in mathematics, a trend found among students of all backgrounds.
+After the COVID-19 pandemic, the entire cohort of college students in the 2022–23 academic year have lower average grades and mathematical standards.

 Post-secondary

-Generation Z is revolutionizing the educational system in many aspects.
-Thanks in part to a rise in the popularity of entrepreneurship and advancements in technology, high schools and colleges across the globe are including entrepreneurship in their curriculum.

-Generation Z is more likely to search for the information they need on the Internet rather than going through a book and are accustomed to learning by watching videos.

 Technical, trades, and vocational schools

-According to the WEF, over one in five members of Generation Z are interested in attending a trade or technical school instead of a college or university.
-In the United States today, high school students are generally encouraged to attend college or university after graduation while the options of technical school and vocational training are often neglected.
-Historically, high schools separated students on career tracks, with programs aimed at students bound for higher education and those bound for the workforce.
-Students with learning disabilities or behavioral issues were often directed towards vocational or technical schools.
-All this changed in the late 1980s and early 1990s thanks to a major effort in the large cities to provide more abstract academic education to everybody.
-The mission of high schools became preparing students for college, referred to as "high school to Harvard."
-However, this program faltered in the 2010s, as institutions of higher education came under heightened skepticism due to high costs and disappointing results.
-People became increasingly concerned about debts and deficits.
-No longer were promises of educating "citizens of the world" or estimates of economic impact coming from abstruse calculations sufficient.
-Colleges and universities found it necessary to prove their worth by clarifying how much money from which industry and company-funded research, and how much it would cost to attend.